 Executive Councilor, New Hampshire District 5

-The Executive Council confirmed the following individuals to State Boards and Commissions:
+The Governor nominated the following individual from District 5 to serve on State Boards and Commissions

 These communities are in District 5: